-Bierton, has three through routes: the A418, Aylesbury Road; Burcott Lane which links the A418 to Bellingham Way, and The Eastern Link Road (ELR North), which was opened in Summer 2021 connecting the A418 through to Bellingham Way (SLR).
+Bierton, Broughton & Kingsbrook has three through routes: the A418, Aylesbury Road; Burcott and Broughton Lanes, which link the A418 to the A41; and Bellingham Way, which runs through Kingsbrook to Oakfield Road.

+The Eastern Link Road (ELR North), including a new crossing, was opened in Summer 2021 connecting the A418 through to Bellingham Way (SLR).